acodega/wtrt/README.md

-# wtrt
+# Write The Right Thing
-Write The Right Thing, from 2024 Macadmins Conference
+Slides from my 2024 Macadmins Conference talk